|Trim Size / Pages||9 x 6 in / 336|

 Their loyalty to one another is fierce and absolute.
 As Jennifer Murphy shows in the gripping and moving First Responder, they are a family.
 A dysfunctional family, perhaps, but what family isn't?

-After 9/11, EMT training schools experienced a surge in applications from civilians wanting to become first responders, inspired by firefighters who responded to the terrorist attacks and rushed into the burning towers when everyone else ran out.
+After 9/11, EMT training schools experienced a surge in applications from civilians wanting to become first responders, inspired by rescuers who responded to the terrorist attacks and rushed into the burning towers when everyone else ran out.
 The same will almost certainly be true post-coronavirus as people are moved by a desire to help in times of crisis in a more direct way.

 Funny and heartwarming, inspiring and poignant, First Responder follows Jennifer's journey to becoming an EMT and working during and beyond the Covid-19 pandemic.
 She will bring readers inside an intense world filled with crisis, rescue, grief, uncertainty, and dark humor.
 First Responder will move readers to a greater understanding and appreciation of those fighting for them—wherever they live—in a world they hardly know or could imagine.